 Next, consider the soil in the area you want to grow amaryllis.
 These bulbs prefer well-draining soil.
 You can improve drainage by creating raised beds or simply mixing in some organic matter, like peat or compost.
 Amended soil will also provide amaryllis with nutrients for healthy growth.

 Planting amaryllis outdoors is much the same as in containers, neck deep, keeping the top 1/3 of the bulb sticking up above soil level.
-Space plants 12-15 inches (30.5-38 cm.) apart.
+Space plants 12 to 15 inches (31-38 cm.) apart.
 Water well following planting until they’re established.

 Amaryllis Garden Care